 Now before you start ridiculing my theory, I know that this is a gross over simplification of natural selection, and much of this is written with my tongue firmly planted in my cheek.
 However, I ask you think about this the next time you see a squirrel trying to cross the road.
 Is my observation about their behavior accurate, or am I as nutty as our furry friends?

 On second thought, just answer the former question.
-If you know me, we already know the answer to the latter.
+If you know me, you already know the answer to the latter.